FOSSEE/st-scripts/dictionaries/script.rst

     'py' in extensions
     'odt' in extensions

-So in short it will return ``True`` if the key is found in the dictionary, and will return ``False`` if key is not present.
+It will return ``True`` if the key is found in the dictionary, and will return ``False`` if key is not present.
 Note that we can check only for container-ship of keys in dictionaries and not values.

 {{{ switch to next slide, Retrieve keys and values }}}